John Farnham: Age of Reason and Chain Reaction

-Farnham's July 1988 single, "Age of Reason", which peaked at No. 1 on the ARIA singles charts, was written by Johanna Pigott and Dragon member Todd Hunter.

-The album, Age of Reason, produced by Ross Fraser, debuted at No. 1 in August and stayed on top for eight weeks.
-It was the highest-selling album in Australia from 1988, and, as of 1997, it was 11× platinum indicating sales of over 770,000 units.
+Farnham's July 1988 single, "Age of Reason", which peaked at No. 1 on the ARIA singles charts, was co-written by Johanna Pigott (Scribble) and her domestic partner Todd Hunter (Dragon).
+Thereby, Pigott became the first Australian woman to write a number-one single.
+The album of the same name, produced by Fraser, debuted at No. 1 in August and stayed on top for eight weeks.
+It was the highest-selling album in Australia from 1988, and, as of 1997, it was accredited 8× platinum indicating shipment of over 560,000 units.

-Renewed interest in Whispering Jack returned it to the Top Ten in August, nearly two years after its initial release.
-To date, "Age of Reason" remains Farnham's last No. 1 Australian single.
-Other charting singles from this album were "Two Strong Hearts" which peaked at No. 6 and "Beyond the Call".
+Renewed interest in Whispering Jack returned it to the top ten in August 1988, nearly two years after its release.
+"Age of Reason" was Farnham's last number-one Australian single.
+Other charting singles from this album are, "Two Strong Hearts" (No. 6) and "Beyond the Call".
 Age of Reason had international success peaking at No. 4 in Sweden, and No. 9 in Norway.

-At the 1988 ARIA Awards, Farnham won 'Best Male Artist', 'Best Adult Contemporary Album' for "Touch of Paradise", and the 'Outstanding Achievement Award'.
-In March 1989, Farnham was in Moscow, USSR to promote Greenpeace album Rainbow Warriors, as part of an international ensemble including David Byrne (Talking Heads), Peter Gabriel, Chrissie Hynde (The Pretenders), Annie Lennox (Eurythmics), and The Edge (U2).

-Farnham found time to record a duet with Dannielle Gaha, "Communication", which peaked at No. 13 in August 1989.
-It was recorded as part promotion for the Australian government's program to control the drug epidemic happening in the mid-'80s entitled "The Drug Offensive".
-The Drug Offensive logo can be seen attached to a television camera in the video clip made to promote the song.
+At the 1988 ARIA Music Awards, Farnham won Best Male Artist, Best Adult Contemporary Album for "Touch of Paradise" [sic] and an Outstanding Achievement Award.
+In March 1989, Farnham was in Moscow, USSR to promote Greenpeace's album Rainbow Warriors, as part of an international ensemble including David Byrne (Talking Heads), Peter Gabriel, Chrissie Hynde (the Pretenders), Annie Lennox (Eurythmics), and the Edge (U2).
+Farnham recorded a duet with Dannielle Gaha, "Communication", which peaked at No. 13 in August 1989.
+It was used in promotional ads for the Australian government's program, The Drug Offensive, to curb the illegal drug trade during the late 1980s.

-Chain Reaction, produced by Fraser, was released in October 1990, and also debuted at No. 1 on the Australian album charts, it provided three Top Ten hit singles, "Chain Reaction" in August, "That's Freedom" in September and "Burn for You" in December.

-Unlike the previous two albums, where most songs were written by outside writers, Chain Reaction saw Farnham write nine of its twelve tracks with Fraser and keyboardist/musical director David Hirschfelder (ex-Little River Band) along with Phil Buckle ("Burn For You") and Joe Crighton ("The Time Has Come").
-The sound was less electronic and more acoustic, it became the biggest-selling album in Australia for 1990, and was No. 1 on the ARIA End of Year album chart.
-At the 1991 ARIA Awards, Farnham won 'Best Male Artist', 'Song of the Year' for "Burn for You", and 'Highest Selling Album' for Chain Reaction.
+Chain Reaction, produced by Fraser, was released in October 1990, and also debuted at No. 1 on the ARIA album charts, it provided three Top Ten hits, "Chain Reaction" (August), "That's Freedom" (September) and "Burn for You" (December).
+Unlike his previous two albums, where most songs were written by outside writers, Chain Reaction had Farnham write nine of its twelve tracks with Fraser and keyboardist, musical director Hirschfelder (ex-Little River Band) along with Phil Buckle ("Burn for You") and Joe Crighton ("The Time Has Come").
+The sound was less electronic and more acoustic, it is the biggest-selling album in Australia for 1990, and was No. 1 on the ARIA End of Year album chart.
+At the 1991 ARIA Music Awards, Farnham won Best Male Artist, Song of the Year for "Burn for You", and Highest Selling Album for Chain Reaction.